 Stale bread soaks up the broth and flavors.
 After you’ve cut your bread into 1-inch cubes, you can dry your bread two ways:

 2. If you don’t have time to air-dry your bread, you can toast it.
-Lay bread cubes on a baking sheet in a single layer and toast at 250 degrees for 45-60 minutes stirring every once in a while.
+Lay bread cubes on a rimmed baking sheet in a single layer and toast at 250 degrees for 45-60 minutes stirring every once in a while.

 CAN I USE DRIED HERBS INSTEAD OF FRESH HERBS?